The Saint John's Bible: Other recently produced handwritten/illuminated Bibles

 Early in the marketing campaign, the commission responsible for The Saint John's Bible made the claim that it would be the first handwritten Bible in 500 years to the best of their knowledge.
 The commission was then made aware that several other Bibles had been previously completed, and in 2004 (between the April and May mailings of advertising for the Bible), the phrase "commissioned by a Benedictine Monastery" was added to the advertising and official website.
 At least one other privately illuminated manuscript with selections from the Bible—the Pepper Bible—preceded The Saint John's Bible in this timeframe.

 Staff

-List of staff members on both the Minnesota and Wales teams:
+List of staff members on both the Minnesota and Wales teams during the creation of The Saint John's Bible: